In this Article

 Of course, there may be times when you’ve tried all you can to get rid of your scars, but to no avail.
 Or you might not want to get rid of them, and would prefer to simply cover them up.

 Covering up scars on your body can be easier as it can be a case of wearing clothing that covers the appropriate area or areas.
 This can though be done with varying degrees of difficulty, depending where your scars are.

 Long sleeved tops, long skirts and trousers will obviously cover up scars on your arms and legs.
 In the warmer months, if you still wish to carry on wearing long sleeved tops and longer bottoms, opt for lightweight, loose fabrics that keep you cool.

 Natural fibres such as cotton, hemp and linen are often less irritating and allow the skin to breathe more than manmade fabrics such as polyesters and nylon.
 This can be a blessing if your scarring is accompanied by itching and irritation.

 Other, more visible areas, such as the face and neck are more difficult to cover with clothing, unless for religious or cultural purposes.

 In these cases, there are makeup brands available that specialise in cover up products.
-If you have visible scars that you’d like to cover up with makeup, speak to your skin specialist or GP who may be able to recommend some cover up makeup.
+If you have visible scars that you’d like to cover up with makeup, speak to your skin specialist or GP who may be able to recommend some prescription or professional grade cover up makeup.

 Sometimes, these products are called camouflage makeup.
-You can also find many great camouflage brands with a quick Google search.
+You can also find many great camouflage brands by doing a quick Google search.

 If you have scars that are causing you pain and discomfort, then you should see your GP.
 They can suggest different treatments that can help you.
 Changing Faces is an excellent charity that can also help you come to terms with scarring and help you find ways of covering up your scars.